-- To the best of my personal knowledge, the information submitted in the Highway Safety Plan in support of the State's application for a grant under 23 U.S.C.
+- 1. To the best of my personal knowledge, the information submitted in the Highway Safety Plan in support of the State's application for a grant under 23 U.S.C.
 402 is accurate and complete. - 2.
 The Governor is the responsible official for the administration of the State highway safety program, by appointing a Governor's Representative for Highway Safety who shall be responsible for a State highway safety agency that has adequate powers and is suitably equipped and organized (as evidenced by appropriate oversight procedures governing such areas as procurement, financial administration, and the use, management, and disposition of equipment) to carry out the program.
 (23 U.S.C.
 402(b)(1)(A)) - 3.
 The political subdivisions of this State are authorized, as part of the State highway safety program, to carry out within their jurisdictions local highway safety programs which have been approved by the Governor and are in accordance with the uniform guidelines promulgated by the Secretary of Transportation.
 (23 U.S.C.
 402(b)(1)(B)) - 4.
 At least 40 percent of all Federal funds apportioned to this State under 23 U.S.C.
 402 for this fiscal year will be expended by or for the benefit of political subdivisions of the State in carrying out local highway safety programs (23 U.S.C.
 402(b)(1)(C)) or 95 percent by and for the benefit of Indian tribes (23 U.S.C.
 402(h)(2)), unless this requirement is waived in writing.
-(This provision is not applicable to the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.) - The State's highway safety program provides adequate and reasonable access for the safe and convenient movement of physically handicapped persons, including those in wheelchairs, across curbs constructed or replaced on or after July 1, 1976, at all pedestrian crosswalks.
+(This provision is not applicable to the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.) - 5.
+The State's highway safety program provides adequate and reasonable access for the safe and convenient movement of physically handicapped persons, including those in wheelchairs, across curbs constructed or replaced on or after July 1, 1976, at all pedestrian crosswalks.
 (23 U.S.C.
-402(b)(1)(D)) - The State will provide for an evidenced-based traffic safety enforcement program to prevent traffic violations, crashes, and crash fatalities and injuries in areas most at risk for such incidents.
+402(b)(1)(D)) - 6.
+The State will provide for an evidenced-based traffic safety enforcement program to prevent traffic violations, crashes, and crash fatalities and injuries in areas most at risk for such incidents.
 (23 U.S.C.
 402(b)(1)(E)) - 7.
 The State will implement activities in support of national highway safety goals to reduce motor vehicle related fatalities that also reflect the primary data-related crash factors within the State, as identified by the State highway safety planning process, including: - Participation in the National high-visibility law enforcement mobilizations as identified annually in the NHTSA Communications Calendar, including not less than 3 mobilization campaigns in each fiscal year to - - o Reduce alcohol-impaired or drug-impaired operation of motor vehicles; and - o Increase use of seat belts by occupants of motor vehicles; - Submission of information regarding mobilization participation into the HVE Database; - Sustained enforcement of statutes addressing impaired driving, occupant protection, and driving in excess of posted speed limits;

 - An annual Statewide seat belt use survey in accordance with 23 CFR part 1340 for the measurement of State seat belt use rates, except for the Secretary of Interior on behalf of Indian tribes; - Development of Statewide data systems to provide timely and effective data analysis to support allocation of highway safety resources; - Coordination of Highway Safety Plan, data collection, and information systems with the State strategic highway safety plan, as defined in 23 U.S.C.
 148(a).

 (23 U.S.C.
-402(b)(1)(F)) - The State will actively encourage all relevant law enforcement agencies in the State to follow the guidelines established for vehicular pursuits issued by the International Association of Chiefs of Police that are currently in effect.
-(23 U.S.C.
-402(j)) - The State will not expend Section 402 funds to carry out a program to purchase, operate, or maintain an automated traffic enforcement system.
-(23 U.S.C.
-402(c)(4))
+402(b)(1)(F))